Acermoonlighter/potions-and-pets/README.md

 ## Your neighbors: Thier a friendly sort

 **Mr.Frog**
-Your semi aquatic neighbor by the pond he loves to buy and sell items <sub>of no value</sub> that can help you gain better yeilds in your crops ~~how does that broken hose make the tomatos grow faster~~
+:Your semi aquatic neighbor by the pond he loves to buy and sell items <sub>of no value</sub> that can help you gain better yeilds in your crops ~~how does that broken hose make the tomatos grow faster~~

 **Mrs.Fox**
-sShe lives up thhe mountin in her orchard you can always count on her to get you the fruits you cant grow. *she would love it if you called her grandma fox*
+:She lives up thhe mountin in her orchard you can always count on her to get you the fruits you cant grow. *she would love it if you called her grandma fox*

 ## **Features**:<sub>the sky is the limit</sub>